 Delaware’s Transfer Tax is a Sales Tax in Disguise

-Delaware’s Realty Transfer Tax Is a Sales Tax — and It’s Too High
+Delaware’s state Realty Transfer Tax Is a Sales Tax — and It’s Too High

 Delaware is proud to have no general sales tax.
-But there is one major exception: buying or selling a home.
+But there is a major exception: buying or selling a home.

 That tax makes homeownership more expensive, discourages people from moving when their lives change, and puts Delaware at a competitive disadvantage.